A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Discussion

 \subsection{Analysis of the Existing Attention Mechanisms}

-Recently, Attention Mechanisms (AMs) have drawn great attention from scholars and they have been extensively applied to solve practical problems in various fields.
-For example, the non-local network is proposed to model the long-range dependencies using one layer, via a self-AM~\cite{wang2018non}.
+Recently, AMs have drawn significant attention from scholars and are widely used when solving problems in different fields.
+For example, the non-local network is proposed to model the long-range dependencies using one layer via a self-AM~\cite{wang2018non}.
 However, with the increasing area of the receptive field, the computation costs become more extensive at the same time.
 These AMs, which have a large memory requirement, are not suitable in GHIC tasks because the size of histopathology images are always $2048 \times 2048$ pixels or even larger.
-Unlike the natural image, resizing is fatal to histopathological images, which may risk losing a lot of essential details and textures.
-Another limitation exists in the lack of pretrained models when we utilize TL methods in these existing AMs.
+Unlike the natural image, resizing is fatal to histopathological images, which may risk losing many essential details and textures.
+Another limitation exists in the lack of pre-trained models when we utilize TL methods in these existing AMs.
 Training-from-scratch makes the neural network tricky to convergence, let alone achieve good performance~\cite{mishkin2015all}.
 There are some methods proposed to solve this problem, such as SE block.
-The feature importance induced by SE blocks used for feature recalibration highlights informative features and suppress less useful ones, which causes a decrease of computation complexity.
-And the design of the SE block is simple and can be used directly with existing state-of-the-art Deep Learning (DL) architectures~\cite{hu2018squeeze}.
+The feature importance induced by SE blocks used for feature recalibration highlights useful features and restrain redundancy, which causes a decrease in computation complexity.
+Furthermore, it is simple to implement the SE block, which has strong compatibility with the current high-performance DL model~\cite{hu2018squeeze}.
+As for the network ViT that is compared in Sec.~\ref{subsec:ex-mthd}, it has a strong ability to describe global information.
+However, the demand for training data is often higher than the commonly used CNN.
+Therefore, in the GHIC task, the performance is not so satisfactory.